 The article, not unsurprisingly, finishes with the same bankrupt assumption that it began on:

-Could this supposed shame romance readers feel be because whenever the genre they enjoy reading is mentioned in the media, they are almost invariably subjected to the same old romance-shaming clichés that have been recycled in one guise or another since Victorian times?Heidi Rice
+Could this supposed shame romance readers feel be because whenever the genre they enjoy reading is mentioned in the media, they are almost invariably subjected to the same old romance-shaming clichés that have been recycled in one guise or another since Victorian times?

-‘Although shame is perceived to be a significant factor for the romance genre’s success in ebook format, this could be changing.’
+The article then goes on to mention the opening of a bricks and mortar romance store in Los Angeles funded by Kickstarter: ‘although shame is perceived to be a significant factor for the romance genre’s success in ebook format, this could be changing’.

-The article then goes on to mention the opening of a bricks and mortar romance store in Los Angeles funded by Kickstarter.
-Okay, so shame is perceived as a significant factor in the success of romance in the ebook market by whom exactly?
-Romance readers?
-The people who are actually supposed to be ashamed of reading romance, or the lazy journalist who seized on this argument and all his colleagues who have been repeating it ever since?
 And how exactly does the opening of a store selling print books dispute that claim?
 Or is that just a convenient way to end the article after doing a Google search for ‘romance fiction’ and coming up with lots of recent stories about the opening of Bea and Leah Koch’s new store The Ripped Bodice?

 Last but not least, I ask you this: if some romance readers — even though I’ve never met one of these romance readers and I’ve met a lot of romance readers — are actually ashamed of what they read, why might that be?
-Could it possibly be because whenever the genre they enjoy reading is mentioned in the media, they are almost invariably subjected to the same old romance-shaming clichés that have been recycled in one guise or another since Victorian times?
-Just a thought.

-Editor’s note: this is a shortened version of Heidi Rice’s rebuttal of the The Economist’s article – you can read the full version on her blog.
+Editor’s note: this is a shortened version of Heidi Rice’s rebuttal of the Economist’s article – you can read the full version on her blog.